11 Best Wine Books for Beginners in 2023 [Essential Reading]

 There's something so pleasing about the sound of turning pages and the smell of printed paper.
 And for those on the move, there's always the Kindle!

-We thought we'd do a round-up of our favorite wine books of the last few years.
+I thought I'd do a round-up of my favorite wine books of the last few years.

 Educational, inspirational, and just plain fun, you'll find a great mix below!